hexicles/TerraMagnaWiki/content/History/A Brief History.md

 [[Theocracy Overview|With neither Titans or Gods to fear]], [[Kingdom Overview|mortals took upon themselves to rule]] [[Of Gods and Guilds/Regions/Infinite Sultanate/Sultanate Overview|and keep the peace]], circa Anno 600 - 1100

 ### 6. Age of Stars
-Five new adventurers make their mark on history. circa Present.
+Five adventurers make their mark on history. circa Present.

 Also see: [[The Lothran Calendar]]